• Skip to primary navigation

 Ingredients

-• 1.1 lbs gnocchi (500g)
+• 1.1 lbs gnocchi, (500g)

 • 2 medium egg yolks

-• ½ cup Pecorino Romano finely grated (30g) Parmigiano Reggiano can also be used
+• ½ cup Pecorino Romano, finely grated (30g) Parmigiano Reggiano can also be used

-• ½ cup Guanciale (100g) good quality pancetta can also be used
+• ½ cup Guanciale, (100g) good quality pancetta can also be used

-• ½ teaspoon freshly ground black pepper
+• 1/2 tsp freshly ground black pepper

-• 2-3 tablespoon reserved pasta water
+• 2-3 tbsp reserved pasta water

 Instructions